system-zero/system-zero/README.md

 Implemented:
   - a rich set of libraries
   - a vim like editor
-  - a terminal multiplexer
+  - a terminal multiplexer (like gnu-screen)
   - a scripting language
   - a basic set of system/core utilities
   - a tiny shell
   - a package manager
   - a make kind utility
   - a container
+  - a tiny libc
   - a primitive http[s] client
-  - a tiny libc
+  - a game (sudoku)
+  - and some old C code from early ninities (there is a special interest)

 The only requirenment is libc, except that the sudo replacement requires libpam and the https functionality requires either openssl or libressl.
 We can do though
 without libpam, but we have to implement crypt() first.